facundoolano/feedi/README.md

 ### Mastodon account setup

-One or more Mastodon accounts can be added to ingest the user home feed into the app.
+One or more Mastodon accounts can be added to ingest the user home feed and notifications.
-The account login flow isn't supported in the web interface yet, so to use this feature in the meantime one needs to:
+The account login flow isn't supported in the web interface yet, so some steps need to be run manually in the python shell to obtain a user access token:

-* Register a mastodon app on the server the account belongs to.
-The same app can be reused for multiple accounts in that server.
-* Login with the account to obtain a user access token.
-* Load the feed in a csv file as shown in a [previous section](#bulk-load-feeds-from-csv) (in the format `mastodon,$NAME,$SERVER,$ACCES_TOKEN`).
+    make shell
+    >>> import mastodon
+    >>> Mastodon.create_app("feedi", scopes=['read'], to_file='mastodon.creds', api_base_url='https://mastodon.social')

+The code above will register a `feedi` app in the mastodon.social server, storing the client and secret in the `mastodon.creds` file.
+Note that you don't need to create more than one app per server (even if to plan to log in mutliple times or multiple accounts, the same app credentials file can be reused).

+Once app credentials are available, they can be used to instantiate a client and log in a user to obtain an access token:

+    >>> client = Mastodon('mastodon.creds', api_base_url='https://mastodon.social')
+    >>> client.log_in(username='some@email.address', password='password', scopes=['read'])
+    [CLIENT ACCESS TOKEN PRINTED HERE]

+With the resulting access token, you can add the user home feed or the user notification feed from the web UI by accessing `/feeds/new` and selecting feed type `Mastodon` or `Mastodon Notifications`. (the same access token can be reused to add both feeds).

-See the [Mastodon.py documentation](https://mastodonpy.readthedocs.io/en/stable/#usage) for details.
+See the [Mastodon.py documentation](https://mastodonpy.readthedocs.io/en/stable/#usage) for further details.

-(Ingesting user notifications is a planned feature).

 ### Kindle device setup